zeliechowaiki/phase-0-git-basics-lab/README.md

 ![name new repo](https://curriculum-content.s3.amazonaws.com/git-workflow/name-new-repo.png)

-When we create a blank repository, we are given multiple options for how to get started.
+Once you've entered a name, go ahead and click the **Create repository** button at the bottom of the page.
+You will be redirected to a new page where you will see multiple options for how to get started.
 Since we have a local folder with Git initialized already, we'll use the instructions for creating a new repository using the command line.

 ![command line repo commands](https://curriculum-content.s3.amazonaws.com/git-workflow/new-repo-commands.png)